 Dual Degrees

-Grainger College of Engineering students who wish to pursue a dual degree either within or outside of engineering should ensure that they meet the eligibility requirements to apply and pursue a dual degree.
-Campus requirements, including the 30 additional hours required for the dual degree, can be found in the Student Code.
+Grainger College of Engineering students who wish to pursue a dual degree within engineering must ensure they meet the eligibility requirements of the specific major.
+Campus requirements, including the additional 30 credit hours required for the dual degree, can be found in the Student Code.
 Details specific for Grainger College of Engineering students can be found below.
+Please note that dual degrees are not guaranteed

-• Students pursuing a dual degree within the Grainger College of Engineering must:
+• Grainger students pursuing a dual degree within the Grainger College of Engineering must:

 • Be enrolled in the Grainger College of Engineering for a minimum of two semesters.

-• Take at least 30 additional hours above those required for the degree with the highest number of total hours.
+• Complete at least 30 additional credit hours beyond those required for the degree with the highest number of total hours.

-• Earn 12 hours of distinct, advanced level coursework.
+• Earn 12 credit hours of distinct, advanced-level coursework.

 • To Apply: